Dark Mode

 With dark mode now a prominent feature in many operating systems, it’s increasingly common to create a dark version of your website alongside the default design.

-Choosing Background and Text Colours
+Choosing Colours

-For Light and Dark mode to work seamlessly we recommend basing your websites on the following three colours, Brand, Surface, and Text.
+For Light and Dark mode to work seamlessly we recommend basing your websites on the following three colours, Brand, Accent, Surface, and Text.

-• For Background Colours we recommend using the Surface colour from the Theme Studio.
+• For Background colours we recommend using the Surface colour from the Theme Studio.

-• For Text Colours we recommend using the Text colour from the Theme Studio.
+• For Text colours we recommend using the Text colour from the Theme Studio.

 Changing Colours based on Mode